 Protests intensify in Los Angeles after Trump deploys hundreds of National Guard troops

-Some police patrolled the streets on horseback while others with riot gear lined up behind Guard troops deployed to protect federal facilities including a detention centre where some immigrants were taken in recent days.
-Police declared an unlawful assembly, and by early evening many people had left.

-But protesters who remained grabbed chairs from a nearby public park to form a makeshift barrier, throwing objects at police on the other side.
+Many protesters dispersed as evening fell and police declared an unlawful assembly, a precursor to officers moving in and making arrests of people who don't leave.

-Others standing above the closed southbound 101 Freeway threw chunks of concrete, rocks, electric scooters and fireworks at California Highway Patrol officers and their vehicles that were parked on the highway.
+Some of those remaining threw objects at police from behind a makeshift barrier that spanned the width of a street and others hurled chunks of concrete, rocks, electric scooters and fireworks at California Highway Patrol officers and their vehicles parked on the closed southbound 101 Freeway.
 Officers ran under an overpass to take cover.

-It was the third day of demonstrations against Trump's immigration crackdown in the region, as the arrival of around 300 federal troops spurred anger and fear among some residents.
-Sunday's protests in Los Angeles, a city of 4 million people, were centred in several blocks of downtown.
+Sunday's protests in Los Angeles, a sprawling city of 4 million people, were centered in several blocks of downtown.
+It was the third and most intense day of demonstrations against Trump's immigration crackdown in the region, as the arrival of around 300 Guard troops spurred anger and fear among many residents.

+The Guard was deployed specifically to protect federal buildings, including the downtown detention centre where protesters concentrated.

+Los Angeles Police Chief Jim McDonnell said officers were “overwhelmed” by the remaining protesters.
+He said they included regular agitators who show up at demonstrations to cause trouble.

 Minutes later, the Los Angeles Police Department fired rounds of crowd-control munitions to disperse the protesters, who they said were assembled unlawfully.
-Much of the group then moved to block traffic on the 101 freeway until state patrol officers cleared them from the roadway by late afternoon, while southbound lanes remained shut down.
+Much of the group then moved to block traffic on the 101 freeway until state patrol officers cleared them from the roadway by late afternoon.

 Nearby, at least four self-driving Waymo cars were set on fire, sending large plumes of black smoke into the sky and exploding intermittently as the electric vehicles burned.
 By evening, police had issued an unlawful assembly order shutting down several blocks of downtown Los Angeles.